cjcarlson/embarcadero/README.md

 devtools::install_github('cjcarlson/embarcadero')
 ```

+__How do I cite embarcadero__?

+Please cite [this](https://www.biorxiv.org/content/biorxiv/early/2019/09/19/774604.full.pdf) preprint for now.
+The paper is currently in revision at *Methods in Ecology and Evolution*!

 __Can I help__?

 Please!
 Reach out to cjc322@georgetown.edu if you want to help with development or otherwise are interested in being one of the first users.